The cities of Normandy during the 1944 battles

-The Germans put up a formidable resistance to the American infantry regiment’s infantry regiment (29th Infantry Division), who manage to get out of the beach as much as possible and who initially seek to secure their beachhead near Saint-Laurent-sur-Mer.
+The Germans put up a formidable resistance to the 116th (US) Infantry Regiment (29th Infantry Division), which manages to get out of the beach and which initially seeks to secure their beachhead near Vierville-sur-Mer.

 On the evening of June 6, 1944, the sappers of the Pionier-Battalion 352 (716.
 Infantry Division) infiltrate through Louvières and prepare a counter-attack in the night, initially scheduled for 2 am on June 7.
 Meanwhile, Major General Charles H. Gerhardt, commander of the 29th Infantry Division, gives his orders to the different regiments: the 1st and 2nd battalions of the 115th Infantry Regiment (IR) must reach Longueville at the level of the national road 13 after crossing Louvières.